 "Is Emmett home?" he asked in a low, husky voice.

-The boy smiled.
+He smiled.
 His lips appeared a little chapped and cracking.
-Fit, and built nicely for his age, his deep, brown eyes sparkled.
-He gruffly cleared his throat, and grinned with half his mouth.
-"Are you Emmett's sister?" he asked.
+Fit and built nice for his age, his deep dark eyes sparkled as he cleared his throat and grinned with half his mouth.
+"Are you Emmett's sister?"

-Completely unable to gather my wits about me, I nodded my head up and down.
-I could just about imagine how idiotic I must have appeared to him at the time.
+Unable to gather my wits about me, I nodded, imagining how idiotic I must have appeared to him.

 "Well, ah...
 Is he here?"

 "Oh... uh...
 Emmett, no he's not.
-He went into town to get some ice cream," I finally managed to stammer.
+He went into town to get some ice cream," I stammered.

 "Yeah, I saw him there.
 I thought he'd be home by now.
 When he gets back, tell him I stopped by to see if he wanted to play some football with me and some of my friends.
-I live a few blocks down the street," he said, turning and pointing in the direction of his house, "that-a-way."
+I live a few blocks down the street," he said, turning and pointing toward his house.
+"That-a-way."

-He stepped backwards down one of the steps.
-"The name's Jacob, by the way."
+He stepped backwards down one step.
+"The name's Jacob."

-He smiled again, and my soul resonated with the most fantastic feeling, as if little bells had awakened my sleeping heart.
-I never felt that way before.
-I thought I would die from pure happiness.
-It was love at first sight, I was certain.
+He smiled again, and my soul resonated with the most fantastic feeling, as if little bells woke my sleeping heart.
+I felt nothing like it before.
+Pure happiness.
+I was positive it was love at first sight.

-As soon as their bedroom door was shut, Jasper blurted, "Emmett was in a fight."
+As soon as they shut their bedroom door, Jasper blurted, "Emmett was in a fight."

 "A fight?"
 I whispered.
 "With who?
 Tell me what happened!"

-The two of them anxiously started whispering at the same time.
+The two of them whispered at the same time.
 I couldn't catch a word either of them said.

 "Shh...
-I'll tell it."
+I'll tell her."
 Emmett glared, backhanding Jasper in the chest.

-"On our way home we met up with two guys about my age.
-They started accusing Jasper of staring at 'em.
+"On our way home, we met up with two guys about my age.
+They accused Jasper of staring at 'em.
 No one was even looking at 'em either.
-They just wanted to fight," Emmett snarled.
-"We walked away but they followed us.
-Then the kid with the biggest mouth knocked Jasper's ice-cream cone out of his hand.
+They just wanted to fight someone," Emmett snarled.
+"We walked away, but they followed us.
+Then the kid with the biggest mouth knocked Jasper's ice cream cone out of his hand.
 I stepped in front of Jasper and pushed him away.
-He punched me in the stomach, and knocked the wind out of me.
+He punched me in the stomach and knocked the wind out of me.
 When I doubled over, he hit me in the face.
 The next thing I knew, we were rolling around on the ground fighting.
-I hit him in the nose as hard as I could, and his nose started bleeding.
+I hit him in the nose as hard as I could, and his nose bled.
 Then he got on top of me.
 I couldn't get him off.
-All I could do was cover up to protect my face."
+All I could do was cover my face."

-"I tried to help," Jasper interjected, and frowned.
+"I tried to help," Jasper said then frowned.
 "But the other guy grabbed me.
 I couldn't get loose.
 That's when Jake and another kid came over."

-"You should have seen it, Bella," Jasper squealed excitedly, "it was just like a boxing match on TV."
+"You should have seen it, Bella," Jasper said in excitement.
+"It was just like a boxing match on TV."

-"It really was."
-Emmett continued, "Jake ended up knocking the guy down.
-When he got back up, he started threatening all of us.
+"It was."
+Emmett agreed.
+"Jake ended up knocking the guy down.
+When he got back up, he threatened all of us.
 But you could tell he didn't want to fight anymore.
-He knew he already lost."
+He knew he lost."

 "Who were those guys?"

-"A bad kid, named Paul, and his friend Jared.
-I guess they always do stuff like this.
+"A bad kid named Paul and his friend Jared.
+I guess they do stuff like this.
 Jake said Paul's nothing but a bully.
-They have a boxing club in La Push.
-But they're not supposed to be fighting out of the gym.
-If their coach finds out, they'll be kicked off the team."
+They have a boxing club in La Push, but they're not supposed to fight out of the gym.
+If their coach finds out, they'll get kicked off the team."

-Everything was perfect, except I was secretly in love with Jacob Black, who unfortunately happened to be my brother's best friend.
-The more time I spent around Jacob, the more I fell in love with him.
+Everything was perfect, except I secretly loved Jacob Black, my brother's new best friend.
+The more time I spent around him, the more I fell in love.